 Strong API – The easy and industry-standard ability to integrate any business application to the LMS ecosystem indirect (no microservice aggregator) manner

-Professional Services Support – All B2B2B initiatives require a partner vendor who provides the guidance and helps buyers succeed
+Professional Services Support – All B2B2B initiatives require a partner vendor who provides guidance and helps buyers succeed

 More than ever, the gap is growing between employee and extended enterprise LMSs.
 A few years ago, it was easy (and common) to limp by with an employee LMS that offered minimal ecommerce capabilities.
 But not today.